The New North: Vermont’s Wine Country

 Vermont’s Emerging Wine Scene

-From a handful of pioneering winemakers just a generation ago, Vermont’s wine industry is now rapidly expanding.
+From a handful of progressive winemakers just a generation ago, Vermont’s wine community is now rapidly expanding.
 Today the state is home to more than a dozen registered wineries and many vineyards, with new plantings appearing each year.

-Winemakers across Vermont are producing award-winning wines from cold-hardy grapes such as:
+Winemakers across Vermont are producing world-class wines from cold-hardy grapes such as:

 A Tradition of Place